eakoriakin/ionic-selectable-demo/README.md

 ### Parameters
 **event** `{ component: SelectSearchable, value: any }`
 An object containing a reference to the component and a selected value.

+## onInfiniteScroll
+Fires when the user has scrolled to the end of the list.
+`hasInfiniteScroll` has to be enabled.

+### Parameters
+**event** `{ component: SelectSearchable, infiniteScroll: InfiniteScroll }`
+An object containing a reference to the component and infinite scroll.

 ## onSearch
 Fires when the user is typing in Searchbar.